cgewecke/hardhat-gas-reporter/docs/advanced.md

 ## Remote Contracts

 The `remoteContracts` option lets you measure gas for contracts pre-deployed to a forked network.
-(At the moment you must supply the plugin with remote contract ABIs - an Etherscan integration to automatically fetch these is in the works [see issue #195][5]) The option can be set as below:
+(For now you must supply the plugin with remote contract ABIs.
+An Etherscan integration to automatically fetch these is in the works [see issue #195][5]) The option can be set as below:
 ```ts
 // hardhat.config.ts
 import { wethABI } from "./myRemoteContractABIs";